-Try using long-tail keywords, which tend to have less competition because of their specificity.
-It’s possible that there’s less competition for a long-tail term like “best vegan restaurant in San Francisco” than for a more generic keyword like “vegan restaurant.”
+- Try using long-tail keywords, which tend to have less competition because of their specificity.
+There may be less competition for a long-tail term like “best vegan restaurant in San Francisco” than for a more generic keyword like “vegan restaurant.”

-Use the keywords you’ve selected naturally across your website, including the titles, headings, and body text.
-Avoid overusing keywords, as this might have a negative impact on your search engine rankings.
+- Use the keywords you’ve selected naturally across your website, including the titles, headings, and body text.
+Avoid overusing keywords, as this might harm your search engine rankings.

 If you take the time to do some serious keyword research, you may zero in on the words that will bring in the highest revenue for your company.
 More targeted visitors may find you through search engines if you do this.

-Web page optimization focuses on the on-site elements.
-Content, title tags, meta descriptions, and header tags are all examples of editable website elements.
-These components need to be written in an educational and interesting manner and feature your target keywords.
+Content, title tags, meta descriptions, and header tags are all editable website elements.
+These components must be written educationally and interestingly and feature your target keywords.

-The technical side of Search Engine Optimization.
-The term “backend” is used to describe the technical aspects of a website, such as its layout, page load times, and compatibility with mobile devices.
-Your website’s usability and visibility in search results may suffer as a result of these issues.
+The term “backend” describes a website’s technical aspects, such as its layout, page load times, and compatibility with mobile devices.
+Your website’s usability and visibility in search results may suffer due to these issues.